Professor James Brown is the ABS Professor of Official Statistics

 If timely progress is not made in this area, the projected increase in the aged population and scheduled public policy changes impacting retirement age will multiply potential adverse effects on the health of employees with chronic illness and Australia's labour market productivity.

-Chipperfield, J, Brown, JJ & Watson, N 2017, 'The Australian Census Longitudinal Dataset: using record linkage to create a longitudinal sample from a series of cross-sections', Australian and New Zealand Journal of Statistics, vol. 59, no. 1, pp. 1-16.View/Download from: UTS OPUS or Publisher's site
+Chipperfield, J, Brown, JJ & Watson, N 2017, 'The Australian Census Longitudinal Dataset: using record linkage to create a longitudinal sample from a series of cross-sections', Australian and New Zealand Journal of Statistics, vol. 59, no. 1, pp. 1-16.View/Download from: Publisher's site

 © 2017 Australian Statistical Publishing Association Inc. Published by John Wiley & Sons Australia Pty Ltd. The Australian Bureau of Statistics is creating a longitudinal sample, called the Australian Census Longitudinal Dataset (ACLD), by linking person records across its five-yearly Census of Population and Housing.
 This paper proposes a Multi-Panel framework for selecting and weighting records in the ACLD.
 This framework can be applied more generally to selecting longitudinal samples from a series of cross-sectional administrative files.
 The proposed framework avoids some significant limitations of the popular ‘Top-Up’ sampling approach to maintaining the cross-sectional and longitudinal representativeness of a sample over time.